Here are additional safe diving practices that you should follow.

-When dive planning at altitude, remember to set the computer, if required, for the correct altitude.
-There are computers that automatically register altitude and compensate without you having to change it manually.
-Read the manufacturer’s specifications and instructions carefully so you understand how the computer works before use!
-You can learn more about altitude diving through additional training programs.
+When dive planning at altitude, remember to set the PDC, if required, for the correct altitude.
+(Most modern PDCs do this automatically.)
+Read the manufacturer’s specifications and instructions carefully so you understand how the PDC works before use.

 Flying to Altitude

-Follow the time-to-fly reading on your dive computer.
-If the computer is not working after and/or during dives, it is recommended to wait a minimum of 12 hours from the time of your last dive before flying.
+Follow the time-to-fly reading on your PDC.
+If the PDC is not working after and/or during dives, it is recommended to wait a minimum of 12 hours from the time of your last dive before flying.
 This recommendation is for a single no-decompression dive.
 For a repetitive multi-day trip or decompression dive, wait at least 24 hours before flying.